 The central job board Kiwi Health Jobs advertises all job vacancies at the 20 DHBs and the New Zealand Blood Service (NZBS).

-You will need to gain New Zealand registration in your field of practice prior to seeking work - check with the relevant registration board.
+You will need to gain New Zealand registration in your field of practice prior to seeking work - see the Registration boards section for contact information.

-The Immigration New Zealand website has information on applying for work visas and eligibility for permanent residence.
+This Immigration New Zealand website has information on skills shortages, applying for work visas and eligibility for permanent residence.